 Callin o custure me first appeared as a broadside ballad, entered in the Stationer’s Register in London on 10th March 1582.
 The broadside has not survived, but A Sonet of a Louer in the praise of his lady.
 To Calen o Custure me: sung at euerie lines end appeared in A Handefull of pleasant delites by Clement Robinson and divers others, published 2 years later in 1584.
 This is the only version of the lyric to survive, so it is impossible to know if this replicates or differs from the words of the earlier broadside.

-In Handefull there are 7 verses, each consisting of 3 rhyming couplets, replicating the entire tune in each couplet, so a listener would hear this as 21 verses.
+In Handefull there are 7 verses, each consisting of 3 rhyming couplets which replicate the entire tune in each couplet.
+A listener would therefore hear Handefull’s 7 verses as 21 verses.
 In places, this makes little musical or grammatical sense, as when the end of each line is broken by Calen o Custure me the flow of meaning is easily lost.
 Since no previous words are extant, it is not possible to know whether this lyrical anomaly is due to the unskilful replacement of older words with new, or whether the song was devised this way originally.

 “calmie custure me” in Shakespeare’s Henry V